 - Ralph Lauren Fragrances – SOLD IN CHINA

 - Roger & Gallet – SOLD IN CHINA

 - Seed Phytonutrients

 - SkinCeuticals – SOLD IN CHINA

 Wrap Up: Is L’Oreal Cruelty-Free?

-No, L’Oreal is not a cruelty-free makeup brand.
-In their animal testing policy, they state they do not test on animals.
-But they choose to sell in China, a country that requires imported cosmetics to be tested.
+No, L’Oreal is not a cruelty-free cosmetics company.
+Even though they claim to not test on animals, they choose to sell in a country that requires imported cosmetics to be tested on animals.

 Therefore, L’Oreal is not considered to be cruelty-free.
 They will be added to my list of brands that test on animals.

 However, they do own some Peta certified cruelty-free beauty brands.
 But the choice is yours on whether you feel comfortable using them.